COVID-19 Update: We are OPEN and COVID Safe

 To prevent the spread of COVID-19, we have in place a COVID Safe Plan and the following protocols and measures:

 Increased Infection Control Procedures

 In addition to our regular high standard of infection control and sterilisation, we are taking the following precautions:

-- All patients, visitors and team members are required to wear a mask while at the clinic.
+- All patients, visitors and team members are required to wear a mask while at the clinic, if social distancing cannot be achieved.
 A mask can be supplied if needed.

 - Increased sanitation of hard surfaces in highly trafficked areas such as reception, waiting areas, clinical and consulting rooms

 - All clinical and consulting rooms are sanitised after every patient